CrockettLab/Qualtrics-Demographics/README.md

 The files contained in this repository can also be found on the lab wiki, under the [*Online Study Launch Checklist*](http://bit.ly/crockettlabwiki) page (lab members only).

-The questionnaires currently hosted in this repository are:
+## Questionnaires currently hosted in this repository
 - The lab's standard demographic questions
 - Social media use and political ideology demographic questions